ReemMDA99/Reem-portfolio/README.md

 ## Project Goals:
 -To create an impressive and attractive portfolio which will help for career develpoment and job search.
 -Helps viewers to know more about myself.
--To list my qualifications, workexperiences and my projects.
+-To list my qualifications, work experiences and my projects.

 ## Project Accepntance Criteria
 GIVEN I need to sample a potential employee's previous work